edeytai/edeytai/README.md

 ### 📱 **EETN – Mobile App**
 **[Repository →](https://github.com/edeytai/MobileApp)**
-A smart mobile app featuring an AI assistant that recommends meals based on ingredients available at home, dietary habits, cooking time, budget, and personal goals (e.g., health, variety).
+A smart mobile app that is still in progress which features an AI assistant that recommends meals based on ingredients available at home, dietary habits, cooking time, budget, and personal goals (e.g., health, variety).
 🔹 Displays detailed nutritional information (calories, carbs, water, etc.)
 🔹 Functions as a personalized food intake tracker
 🔹 **Originally developed in Swift + Firebase**, later **migrated to Flutter (Dart)** for full cross-platform support